The Bofors Gun: Plot

-O'Rourke and Featherstone, drunk and disheveled, finally return.
+O'Rourke and Featherstone, drunk and dishevelled, finally return.
 Ignoring Flynn's advice to report them, Evans is still convinced he can retrieve the situation himself and he puts O'Rourke on guard duty.
 Walker and Lieutenant Pickering arrive for the nightly inspection when Evans is checking on O'Rourke, still trying to talk him round.
 O'Rourke angrily accuses Evans of caring more about his own chances of becoming an officer than he does about the welfare of his own men.
 Evans admits that this is true, saying that becoming an officer represents his only chance of going home.
 O'Rourke threatens to attempt suicide again but Evans is too preoccupied with his own problems to really hear him.
 Walker orders the section to assemble for inspection and Evans goes back to the guard hut only to be ordered to fetch O'Rourke.
 He goes back to the Bofors gun only to discover that O'Rourke has stripped to the waist and fatally stabbed himself in the abdomen with a bayonet.
 Evans angrily kicks O'Rourke's corpse, knowing that his chances of going back to England are ruined.
 Walker and Lt Pickering arrive and Evans, now destined to spend the rest of his service in the ranks, has to face the full force of military punishment.